Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

 ### Conclusion

 From the above Profile Summary and Timeline Trace reports, you can see that the total execution time on the FPGA improved, as the time spent on the FPGA improved from the previous step due to the overlap between the data transfer and compute.

 ## Step 3: Overlap of Data Transfer and Compute with Multiple Buffers

 In the previous step, you split the input buffer into two sub buffers and overlapped the compute with a data transfer.
-In this step, you will write a generic code, so the input data is split into multiple iterations to achieve the optimal execution time.
+In this step, you will write generic code, so the input data is split and processed in multiple iterations to achieve the optimal execution time.

 ### Host Code Modifications